Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: WGC versus Discharges

 Higher powers of flux do not affect this conclusion much.
-If e.g. $2\lambda^2$ is replaced by ${\cal L}(\lambda) = 2 \lambda^2 \bigl(1+ c_3 {\lambda}/{{\cal M}_{\tt UV}^2} + \ldots \bigr)$, as in the examples of \cite{Kaloper:2023xfl}, and higher order terms are suppressed by the cutoff, or by $\mpl$, these terms will be subleading in the effective theory.
+If e.g. $2\lambda^2$ is replaced by ${\cal L}(\lambda) = 2 \lambda^2 \bigl(1+ c_3 {\lambda}/{{\cal M}_{\tt UV}^2} + \ldots \bigr)$, as in the examples of \cite{Kaloper:2023xfl}, and higher order terms are suppressed by the cutoff, or by $\mpl$, these terms will be sub-leading in the effective theory.
 If, on the other hand, the suppression is weaker for any single one of them, that term might compete with the quadratic flux term at large flux, and perhaps even produce novel regimes with tiny total cosmological constant, rearranging the effective theory near them but behaving similarly to when the quadratic dominates \cite{Kaloper:2023xfl}.

-Thus the bottomline is that these processes can discharge the cosmological constant at a constant rate from one value to another, setting essentially a uniform distribution of values at late times, without automatically favoring any particular value of $\Lambda$, including the smallest ones.
+Thus the bottomline is that these processes can discharge the cosmological constant at a nearly constant rate from one value to another before the discharges stop completely, setting essentially an approximately uniform distribution of values at late times, without automatically favoring any particular value of $\Lambda$, including the smallest ones.
 This sets the stage for invoking anthropic principle.

-In contrast, in \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua} we have been pursuing a framework where the dominant flux terms are linear, and the instantons which discharge the cosmological constant have $q<1$, so that their bounce action has a pole at a tiny value of $\Lambda$, which, as we argued, favors naturally the smallest $\Lambda$ without needing anthropics.
+In contrast, in \cite{Kaloper:2022oqv,Kaloper:2022utc,Kaloper:2022jpv,Kaloper:2023xfl,Kaloper:2023kua} we have been pursuing a framework where the dominant flux terms are linear, and the instantons which discharge the cosmological constant have $|q|<1$, so that their bounce action asymptotes to a pole at a tiny value of $\Lambda$, which, as we argued, can favor the smallest $\Lambda$ without anthropics.
 As we noted in the introduction, one might try to adopt similar processes to the cases when higher powers of the flux dominate, and the linear term is absent.
-One might think that by arbitrarily reducing the membrane charge, this might make $q$ smaller than unity, so that the $q<1$ instantons of Fig. (\ref{fig1}) take over the discharges.
+One might think that by arbitrarily reducing the membrane charge, this might make $q$ smaller than unity, so that the $|q|<1$ instantons of Fig. (\ref{fig1}) take over the discharges.
 If this had been possible, the spectrum of $\Lambda$ as a function of the fluxes would have been altered, looking like Fig. (\ref{fig3}), where for small parent $\Lambda$ the slope of the tangent to the parabola would have been below unity.
-However, as we now explain, this is not physically viable.
+However, there are problems with this approach.